99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 name of test to that of prod

 Stage variables: like Env. variables (config) but for API Gateway, use them for often changing values
 so it prevents redeployment every time.
-A common use defining to which Lambda function it points
-and when you deploy V2 change a % of traffic to the new one changing the Stage Var.
+- A common use is defining to which Lambda function it points and when you deploy V2 change a % of traffic to the new one changing the Stage Var.
 (Canary Deployment)
-Also used to implement and run different versions for testing purposes
+- Also used to implement and run different versions for testing purposes ex: alpha .tutorialsdojo .com endpoint and beta release through the beta .tutorialsdojo .com endpoint

 Integration types:
 - Mock: API Gateway returns a response without sending the request to the backend